whiteshadowofficial/Project-closed/README.md

 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything Absolutely, Asena executives do not accept responsibility.
-By establishing the Alpha, you are deemed to have accepted these responsibilities.
+By establishing the 💕 Kyouko 💕, you are deemed to have accepted these responsibilities.
 ```

-## License
-This project is protected by `GNU General Public Licence v3.0` license.

-### Disclaimer
-`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
-We have nothing to do with the registered trademark